kevbook/foundational-memory/research/v0-real-world-examples.md

 - **Graph**: Links reading failures to evening fatigue; notes exercise enables more energy which helps reading
 - **Vector**: Finds similar past struggles and what worked
-- **Manifold**: Detects seasonal motivation dip, current stress from travel
+- **Continuous Geometric Substrate/Manifold**: Detects seasonal motivation dip, current stress from travel

 > "I notice your reading drops off in evenings when you're tired—especially after travel weeks.
 Here's what's worked before: audiobooks during your commute (you finished 3 books that way).
 Also, your exercise has been consistent, and historically when you exercise in the morning, you have more evening energy for reading.
 Want to try pairing them?
 Morning workout → evening reading as a wind-down ritual?"